HOW you play with your toddler can have the greatest impact on your child's language development.

 While your child is playing, listen, really listen.
 Take what he or she is saying seriously and respond appropriately.

-Know how to play with toddler is important but having the right toys is equally as important.
+Knowing how to play with toddlers is important but having the right toys is equally as important.

 Click here for my toy recommendations and quick tips on how to play with a toddler to develop speech and language skills.